Dark photon superradiance: Electrodynamics and multimessenger signals: Plasma production

 In the right panel of Fig.~\ref{fig:plasma} we show the above ratio of timescales for the values of $\varepsilon$ and $\alpha$ that satisfy the plasma pair production requirement from Eq.~\ref{eq:eps_min_schw}.

 As the dark photon cloud continues to grow and the electric field increases, more charged particles will be created and the plasma will rearrange itself in the screening configuration, until $\vect E'$ has reached its maximum value Eq. \eqref{eq:background} after $\approx 180\ \tau_{\rm SR}$, at which point the charge density achieves its maximal value Eq. \eqref{eq:density}.
 The numerical simulation presented in the next sections will show how charge separation in the cloud and electric screening are indeed good approximations.
-Note that the formation of the plasma induces a plasma mass for the SM photon, but does not significantly affect the dark photon mass.
+Note that the formation of the plasma induces a plasma mass for the SM photon ($\omega_p = e\sqrt{n_e/m_e}$), but does not significantly affect the dark photon mass.
 In fact, in the limit $\mu\rightarrow 0$, a massless mode must remain in the theory even in the presence of the plasma, which indicates that the leading contribution to the dark photon mass is simply $\mu$, up to $\varepsilon^2$ corrections.
-A more detailed discussion of plasma effects on the dark photon is presented in App.~ \ref{appendix:darkphoton}.
+The plasma frequency does not affect the mixing between the dark and visible photons either, nor the propagation of visible fields in the plasma, the reason being that in our system the energy density in the visible electromagnetic fields greatly exceeds the energy density in the charged $e^{\pm}$ plasma (by a factor $\sqrt{m_e/\mu}$), so the tenuous plasma cannot impede the propagation of the comparatively larger EM fields.
+This is different from the case in \cite{Dubovsky:2015cca}, where the EM fields are a small perturbation on top of a comparatively dense charged plasma.
+A more detailed discussion of plasma effects on the dark photon is presented in App.~\ref{appendix:darkphoton}.
 Note also that the total mass of the plasma, \begin{widetext}

 \end{widetext} is much smaller than the mass of the cloud, $M_c = \alpha^2 \Delta a_* M_{\rm pl}^2/\mu$, leaving the gravitational potential unaltered.
 We can then safely assume that the growth and dynamics of the superradiance cloud is not affected by the presence of the standard model plasma.